 Natalie Beck, DSW, LCSW-S earned her Bachelor's degree from Southwestern University, Master's degree in Social Work from The University of Texas, and Doctor of Social Work from The University of Tennessee.
-She practiced as a professional social worker for over 10 years in the fields of juvenile justice, school-based mental health, and substance use treatment.
-Dr. Beck's areas of research interest include family-based treatment for adolescents and breaking the school-to-prison pipeline.
+She has practiced as a professional social worker for over 12 years in the fields of juvenile justice, school-based mental health, and substance use treatment.
+Dr. Beck's areas of passion include family-based treatment for adolescents and breaking the school-to-prison pipeline.

 Assistant Professor, St. Edward's University, 2019 - present